LannySam/EDA-IN-SQL/README.md

   --GROUP BY date
   ORDER BY 1,2
   ```
-2. The second part of the analysis include analyzing the CovidVaccination table alog with CovidDeath tables, using *Joins*, *CTE*, *views* and *Temptables*.
+2. The second part of the analysis include analyzing the CovidVaccination table and CovidDeath tables, using *Joins*, *CTE*, *views* and *Temptables*.
 - Population Vs Vaccination
   ```SQL
   -- Joining the Vaccination table with death table